-This cake, though really more akin to a gigantic, spicy-sweet muffin, is a summer staple for us.
+This cake is a year-round staple for us.
 It is full of whole grains, dotted with plump blueberries and sweetened just right for a breakfast dish.
 My favorite part is the crunchy raw sugar top, and of course, the spicy warmth of the cardamom.

 BLUEBERRY CARDAMOM BREAKFAST CAKE